Skip to Content

 • Does not contain any chemical or PPD.

-Just Jaivik 100% Organic USDA Certified Henna Powder (Lawsonia Inermis) For Hair Certified by OneCert Asia for USDA Organic Standard 227 Gms / 0.5 LB/ 8 Oz, 100% Natural, No chemical or additive.
+Just Jaivik Henna Powder (Lawsonia Inermis) for Hair - 100% Natural, USDA Certified Organic by OneCert Asia, No Chemicals or Additives, 227 Gms / 0.5 LB/ 8 Oz

 Disadvantages of henna for hair